yunji0387/devops-note/notes/test_driven_development.md

 <summary><b>(click to expand/hide)</b></summary>
 <!-- MarkdownTOC -->

-# Video Summary: Assertions and Path Testing in PyUnit
+# Assertions and Path Testing in PyUnit

 ## Purpose of Assertions
 - **Function:** Assertions evaluate to True or False to determine if a test passes or fails.